chriscorwin/demuxe/MAGICK-FLOWS-README.md

 * The sorter is 0020.
 * The step identifier is valora-home.
-* The meta data is: use-slide-transition__slide-transition_app-switch
+* The meta data is: use-step-transition__step-transition_app-switch

 Given that meta data, the system will do a nice little animation to go between that file and the one before it.